lavirott/arduPi/README.md

 gpio readall
 ```
 Then you can verify than GPIO 4 in configured as 1 and OUT.
+If you use the provided samples in the examples folder, you won't need to do this.
+It's done in the initialization process of the socket (socket.ON).

 # Usage
 To compile and test the samples, you have to go to examples folder and in any subfolder, you just have: